Comparisons12 min read

 • New investors who feel intimidated by markets and don't know where to start

-• People with inconsistent savings habits who need automation to actually put money away
+• People who struggle with saving habits and need automation to actually set money aside

-• Parents who want a simple way to start building wealth for their kids through custodial accounts
+• Parents wanting a simple way to build wealth for their kids through custodial accounts

-• Small business owners who want passive personal investing while they're too busy to manage anything actively (this one's me, honestly — I have zero time to watch stock tickers)
+• Small business owners who want passive personal investing while juggling too much else (guilty here—zero bandwidth to watch tickers)

-• Anyone who spends regularly on a debit or credit card and wants Round-Ups to do the heavy lifting
+• Anyone who regularly uses a debit or credit card and wants Round-Ups doing the heavy lifting

-• People comfortable with ETF portfolios who don't need the ability to pick individual securities
+• People comfortable with ETF portfolios who don't need to pick individual stocks

-If you're starting from zero and just want something that grows quietly in the background, Try Acorns is the right call.
+If you're starting from zero and want something that grows quietly in the background, Try Acorns.

 Who Should Choose Robinhood?